cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Preparing your SD card

 - Copy `dumpTool.nds` to your SD card
-- Copy `GodMode9i.nds` from the archive to the root of your SD card as `BOOT.NDS`
+- Copy `GodMode9i.nds` to the root of your SD card as `BOOT.NDS`
 - Copy Memory Pit (`pit.bin`) to the `private/ds/app/484E494A` folder on your SD card
-- Copy `UNLAUNCH.DSI` from the Unlaunch `.zip` file to your SD card
+- Copy `UNLAUNCH.DSI` to your SD card

 ## Launching the exploit